 Learn more about our Dynamic Staffer HERE.

 The third position is the Marketing Assistant.
 Look, you probably had four ideas before you had the shower this morning and they all sound great in your head, but then all of these ideas and things you want to attack just gather dust, and until you have someone to say ‘let’s try this, let’s try that’, those ideas are never going to get done.
 Now, not everything you get done is going to work out.
 Of course not.
 Have you heard that famous quote “50% of our marketing works… if I only knew which 50%”?
 So, getting into more of the details, there are companies that will charge you $1,500 a month for maybe two block posts and 10 or 20 social media posts… we’re talking about a full-time virtual Marketing Assistant, who is going to be at least 10 times the output of a part-timer person.

-A virtual Marketing Assistant can handle your social media, some email marketing press releases with the right template, some video editing — although that is a different skill-set, and if you really want that you’re going to have to list that prominently in the job description.
-Just remember, a Marketing Assistant is not a Marketing Director and not a Marketing Coordinator, those are two very different things, and you have to be careful because we do get a lot of calls from people saying “I want to find someone and just give away all I want to do”.
-The thing is, you can’t advocate you or your vision because as the owner of the business it’s in your head and you do really have to own that still.
-That can cost you a lot of money and it can turn out to be a mess that will take a year to fix.
+A virtual Marketing Assistant can handle your social media, some email marketing press releases with the right template, and some video editing — although that is a different skill set, and if you really want that, you’re going to have to list that prominently in the job description.
+Just remember, a Marketing Assistant is not a Marketing Director and not a Marketing Coordinator, those are two very different things, and you have to be careful because we do get a lot of calls from people saying, “I want to find someone and just give away all I want to do”.
+The thing is, you can’t advocate yourself or your vision because, as the owner of the business it’s in your head and you do really have to own that still.
+That can cost you a lot of money, and it can turn out to be a mess that will take a year to fix.